yboyer/winn-project/README.md

 ```

 ## Server Development
-The server can be started by `npm start` from the root or `node server` from the server directory.
+The server can be started with `npm start` from the root or with `node server` from the server directory.

-It listens from the port `3000` by default but it can be changed by args.
+It listens from the port `3000` by default but it can be changed by passing the new port by argument.
 ```bash
 # npm start [PORT || 3000]
 npm start 3005